natemacfadden/latticepts/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.19406651.svg)](https://doi.org/10.5281/zenodo.19406651)

 Fast lattice point enumeration for convex polyhedra.
-A C/Cython implementation of Kannan's algorithm, significantly beating Normaliz and OR-Tools CP-SAT in speed for certain problems.
+A C/Cython implementation of Kannan's algorithm, significantly outperforming Normaliz and OR-Tools CP-SAT in speed for certain problems.
 As one performance example: `latticepts` generates ~107M lattice points in the strict interior of an example 7D cone (['Manwe'](https://arxiv.org/abs/2406.13751)) in ~23s.
 See [the benchmarks](#benchmarks) for benchmarking plots.

 ## Citation